 But we still are capable of sinning away happiness in this life, in this world, under the curse.
 And I think this is such a graphic portrayal of humanity’s God-granted happiness.
 Likewise, he grants to us in Christ an eternal source of happiness.
-The God who created the universe, who went to the cross receptively for me, indwells me, and intercedes for me.
-“We are more than conquerors through him who loved us” (Romans 8:37).
+The God who created the universe, who went to the cross redemptively for me, indwells me, and intercedes for me — “we are more than conquerors through him who loved us” (Romans 8:37).
 Yet we still have this capacity and even inclination to sin away happiness.

-However, I would say this: In the context of Matthew 6 he has just called upon the people he is addressing to be sure that they store up their treasures in heaven, not on earth — to be sure they adopt the right perspective, not the wrong one, the good eye versus the bad eye (verses 19–23).
-And then he tells them no one can serve two masters.
-You can’t serve both God and money (verse 24).
+However, I would say this: In the context of Matthew 6, he has just called upon the people he is addressing to be sure that they store up their treasures in heaven, not on earth; to be sure they adopt the right perspective, not the wrong one, the good eye versus the bad eye (Matthew 6:19–23); and then he tells them, “No one can serve two masters. . . .
+You can’t serve both God and money (Matthew 6:24).

-So if you are investing your life in the right treasury, if you are adopting the right perspective, the internal perspective, and if you are serving the right master, then he says, “Therefore, do not worry” (verse 25).
+So if you are investing your life in the right treasury, if you are adopting the right perspective — an eternal perspective — and if you are serving the right master, then he says, “Therefore do not worry” (Matthew 6:25).
 In other words, if we don’t have those things true in our lives, we have a great deal to worry about.
 What we need to do then is to repent and turn to God and say, “Help me to focus on you, the source of my joy.”